NeKoRoSYS/nekorosys.github.io/docs/about.md

 ## Business Inquiries

 Below are my portfolios to showcase my skills in case *you* are looking for someone to work with.
-I am open for paid commissions, just contact me on my Discord!
+I am open for paid commissions, just contact me on Twitter via DMs or my Discord!
 (GenecroMarX#5117) ヽ(゜∇゜)ノ

 ### My Portfolios